Posted on 24 March 2020

 Which translates as, ‘Blessed are the peacemakers.’

-Today, the European Parliament is elected today by citizens of 28 countries.
-However, following Brexit, this will soon be down to 27 when the UK leaves.
+Today, the European Parliament is elected today by citizens of 27 countries -following Brexit the UK left in early 2020.